Propose a new graduate course or change(s) to an existing graduate course

 Review of graduate course offerings in the College of Liberal Arts is performed by the CLA Senate and confirmed by the CLA Dean.
-The process begins when an editable word file of the proposal and a hard copy with the department chair’s signature are sent to the Senate Moderator (which can be done directly or via the CLA Dean’s office).
+The process begins when an editable electronic word file (in Word) of the proposal and necessary materials such as syllabus an/or rationals are emailed by the department chair to the CLA.Senate@umb.edu .
 Some departments expect the faculty member originating the proposal to take this step; in others, the chair submits all approved proposals on a monthly basis.
 In either case, the Senate Moderator communicates with the faculty originator (named in the first box on the form) concerning any necessary changes spotted during review by the Senate Executive Committee (hereafter SEC).
 The Senate Moderator and SEC review all submissions, before adding the proposal to the Senate agenda for consideration by senators from every CLA department.
 Senators typically receive the agenda and materials for review one week prior to the meeting, and each department’s senator notifies the faculty of their department when their proposals will be reviewed.
 The Senate meetings are open, and the faculty members whose proposals are under review may attend, but typically questions about the proposal are addressed by the relevant department’s senator.
 Each senator notifies the faculty originator(s) of his/her department of any needed changes and/or the proposal's approval.
 The CLA Dean attends Senate meetings, so the Dean’s approval is typically given very shortly after Senate approval, although the Dean may contact the faculty originator about changes before confirming collegiate approval.

 The Contact Person(s)

 The department’s senator and the Senate Moderator are the key contact persons for questions about this stage.
-Since the CLA’s Assistant Dean for Personnel circulates Senate materials, s/he is also an important contact.
+Since the CLA Dean's Office circulates Senate materials, s/he is also an important contact.

 The CLA Senate meets on a monthly basis during the Fall and Spring terms, so a review can take 1-2 months.
 Typically, a proposal submitted to the Senate Moderator on the day of a Senate meeting appears on the agenda of the Senate in the following month.
 The process may take longer if the SEC or the Senate needs to recommend significant changes before approval, or if an unusual amount of proposals are received in any given month.